mopilo/react-githubUer/README.md

-A React application using Github Api.
+A React application using Github Api to get Github users.